- Life Skills

 Life Science (Grade 7)

 In the seventh grade, life science is approached primarily through an inquiry study of organisms and their environment.
 Major topics include ecology and conservation, classification, cytology, genetics, and botany.
 Frequent field studies in the Environmental Science Facility, throughout the ninety-acre campus, and during the seventh grade class trip ask students to apply the concepts they have studied.
 Laboratory work stresses observation, using technology for data collection, data analysis, and critical thinking skills.
 Students use these skills in a variety of assessments including formal lab reports, research projects, presentations, a research paper, and various shorter writing assignments.
-Students engage in a restoration project in partnership with the Chesapeake Bay Foundation which connects their experience to real world ethical and scientific issues.
-This curriculum is designed to encourage each student’s appreciation for both the methods and the topics of the living world, and it seeks to foster a lifelong love of science in our students.
+Students engage in a citizen science project with such partners as the Chesapeake Bay Foundation, which connects their experience to real world ethical and scientific issues.
+This curriculum is designed to encourage each student’s appreciation for both the methods of science and the topics of the living world, and it seeks to foster a lifelong love of science.

 Physical Science (Grade 8)